Tibso/DnsBlackList-rs/README.md

   `cicada3301.org.
 127.0.0.1 ::1`

-+ Example line 2: line adding acustom rule for ipv4 and a default rule for ipv6
++ Example line 2: line adding a custom rule for ipv4 and a default rule for ipv6

   `epstein.didnt.kill.himself.tv.
 127.0.0.1 AAAA`